-But most of you already knew that already, eh?
-If not from your own playthroughs of the 1998 classic, then through exposition dotted throughout the franchise: Resident Evil: Code Veronica, or Resident Evil 4, or Resident Evil: Degeneration, or Resident Evil: Revelations 2, or… well, you get the idea.
+I’m willing to bet that most of you knew that already — if not from your own playthroughs of the 1998 classic, then through exposition dotted throughout the franchise: Resident Evil: Code Veronica, or Resident Evil 4, or Resident Evil: Degeneration, or Resident Evil: Revelations 2, or… well, you get the idea.
 The long and short of it is that Resident Evil 2 is firmly established in pop culture, and players new and old are chomping at the

 True to Resident Evil 2’s roots, puzzles are plentiful.
-Those familiar to the series will recognise familiar locations and situations but puzzles found therein ensure you won’t be able to rely on past knowledge in order to simply breeze by.
+Those familiar to the series will recognise familiar locations and situations but enigmas found therein ensure you won’t be able to rely on past knowledge in order to simply breeze by.
 It’s here that exploration is key, not only to find the solutions to puzzles themselves, but to scavenge supplies and happen upon vital weapons and upgrades.
 As enemies are hard to truly dispatch — and unknown terrors lurk in the night, ready to stalk you from room to room – preparation and strategy are key to not only to make it out of a situation unscathed, but to ensure continued survival as you try to escape the city.

 The many redesigns of the remake are en pointe, with Leon benefiting from the modernisation a little more than Claire.
 Moreover, the latter’s weapon selection makes her scenarios a little more difficult as well, which is exactly how it should be.
 Moving away from characters though, it’s locations like the S.T.A.R.S.
 Office and Umbrella’s Laboratories that are the most jaw-dropping.
 The only elements that don’t come out better than the original are some of the boss battles, which can prove to be one-hit kill pieces of frustration.
 That said, that’s likely the modern gamer in me talking — I can recall playing Resident Evil: Code Veronica on Dreamcast without a memory card and dying at the game’s final boss after hours and hours of effort.
-Needless to say, that was a bit more of an inconvenience.

 Resident Evil 2 was reviewed using a promotional code on Xbox One, as provided by the publisher.
 Click here to learn more about Stevivor’s scoring scale.